8 Things That Only People Who Cycle to Work Will Understand

 When it comes to pedestrians, I’ve got a fair bit of sympathy.
 We’ve all been there – you’re in a rush to get somewhere but walking is proving a painfully slow form of transport.

-This leads to plenty of plenty of risky road crossings, but there is one important message that the pedestrian ranks should take on board: Just because it’s a red light does not mean that bikes (and cars and buses) that have not yet reached that red light yet are going to stop.
+This leads to plenty of risky road crossings, but there is one important message that the pedestrian ranks should take on board: Just because it’s a red light does not mean that bikes (and cars and buses) that have not yet reached that red light yet are going to stop.

 I’m sure I’m not the only one who has almost taken out a few accidental daredevils that have leapt into the middle of the road 10m before a red light.